 Autolamp control

 The autolamp system provides light sensitive automatic on-off control of the exterior lights normally controlled by the headlamp control.

-- To turn autolamps on, rotate the control counterclockwise to -- . - To turn autolamps off, rotate the control clockwise to off.
+- To turn autolamps on, rotate the control to 🔯 . - To turn autolamps off, rotate the control back to off.